SenseTecnic/ckanext-themeSmartStreets/README.md

 ckanext-themeSmartStreets
 =========================

-This repository will contain the ckan extension to override the default ckan front-end components with a Smart Streets theme.
+This will contain the ckan extension to override the default ckan front-end components with a Smart Streets theme.